hydrusnetwork/hydrus/docs/running_from_source.md

 pip install -r requirements.txt
 ```

-You can also pick and choose from the other advanced requirements.
+If you need different versions of libraries, check the cut-up requirements.txts the 'advanced' easy-setup uses in `install_dir/static/requirements/advanced`.
 Check and compare their contents to the main requirements.txt to see what is going on.

 ## Qt { id="qt" }